falafalafala1668/OpenWrt-UEFI-Support/README.md

 Add ``nomodeset`` to stop using the graphic card driver (``Target Images -> Extra kernel boot options``).

 # Advanced Settings
-If you OpenWrt isn't official sources, or you have been modified these files.You can generate patches by yourself.
+If you OpenWrt isn't official sources, or you have been modified these folder or files.
+You can generate patches by yourself.

 ```
 config/Config-images.in
 package/base-files/files/lib/upgrade/common.sh
-package/boot/grub2/Makefile
+package/boot/grub2
 tools/Makefile
 target/linux/x86/base-files/lib/upgrade/platform.sh
 target/linux/x86/image/Makefile